denyspoltorak/odt2wiki/README.md

     - Now we also take the neighboring bins with slightly changed width to height ratio.

-    - We go over the content of the 3 bins and compare the RGB stats of every image in the bins to those of our image, allowing for looser match.
+    - We go over the content of the 3 bins and compare the RGB stats of every image in the bins to those of our image, allowing for a looser match.

     - If there is only one match, then we've done it.
-Otherwise matching failed and the image file from the document is extracted to the wiki folder.
+Otherwise matching has failed and the image file from the document is extracted to the wiki folder.

-#### Why not use [odfdo](https://github.com/jdum/odfdo/tree/master) as ODT parser?
+#### Why not use [odfdo](https://github.com/jdum/odfdo/tree/master) as an ODT parser?

 I tried.
 Twice.
 [Just read the docs](https://jdum.github.io/odfdo/reference.html).